Written by Carcassbomb

-If you’ve ever heard of The Great Work by Centurions Ghost (which you probably haven’t, check that album link out) or a lot of Neurosis then you’ll be right at home with this one.
-It might not be entirely obvious to new comers to NoobHeavy but I have a very fond appreciation for hardcore.
-Straight fucking hardcore and a lot of metallic hardcore (Code Orange).
+If you’ve ever heard of The Great Work by Centurions Ghost or a lot of Neurosis then you’ll be right at home with this one.
+It might not be entirely obvious to newcomers to NoobHeavy but I have a very fond appreciation for hardcore.
+Straight fucking hardcore and a lot of metallic hardcore.
 So this fusing of those punk elements into a feedback filled sludge record is a gift just for me.
-It adds a layer of rhythm to it that goes beyond just nodding your head trying to stay awake despite the codeine.
 It’s a sound to move your whole body to, whether you’re moshing in your 170 dollar gaming chair or working out at the gym.
 There’s a physical presence in this music.

 The artwork is an interesting piece that conveys the albums cosmic themes well.
 This album does sound like the swirling of objects into an unknown void at times.
-The art is done by @ibayarifin who does some really cool shit, go follow him.
-Normally this is where I put a video of the album as per my format but I can’t find one so heres a live video of them where you can get a feel for the punk vibes I mentioned:
+The art is done by @ibayarifin who does a lot of good work.
+Normally this is where I put a video of the album as per my format but I can’t find one so here’s a live video of them where you can get a feel for the punk vibes I mentioned:

 Vocally we have a person who is an absolute unit and powerhouse of a vocalist.
 Really powerful voice that fits sludge like a glove.
 If you notice the bandcamp credits, there’s a lot of guest vocalist and collaborators on this record.
 It really shows because the tracks don’t get stale, there’s always a new element being introduced when they feel they’ve droned on too long.
-Even in parts where it’s just post metal with a woman speaking over it, it’s another layer to the sound to process.
-I’ve probably presented this album like it’d brutal death metal or something, I’m just excited about the exciting parts.
-They do certainly know how to take their time as well with well built tension.
+Even in parts where it’s just post metal with a person doing spoken word, it’s another layer to the sound to process.
+They aren’t always going all out, they know how to take their time as well with earned tension.

-Overall it’s such a long beefy experience with a lot of story telling that I’ll have to find lyrics for or decipher.
+Overall it’s such a long beefy album with a lot of storytelling that I’ll have to find lyrics for or decipher.
 It’s such a good experience to just dissolve into.
 Check out these lyrics from Aorta:

 “We are the waves that rise to touch the sky, born to fall into sleep.
 The parabola unfolded, intoxicating in its essence.
 The heart’s crown is weightless in your hands, set forth from desire.
 The light trails lead us forward, we are lost at sea.
 Lost at sea with words as anchors.
 Letting go, but not adrift.
 We know the tides, watch them align to pull and sway the currents.
 Still a sail through the fog, we move on, we keep moving.
 Beingness is solitude, balanced is precision.
 We’re purified in rays.
 Now I have reached composure.
 Bound by the moon, crossed by the stars”

-Check this the fuck out, these guys should be way bigger with this kind of raw energy.
+Check this the fuck out, this band should be way bigger.